-The outbreak and spread of the novel coronavirus has led to a dramatic surge in global demand for pharmaceuticals.
-As India is one of the top global drug suppliers of generics, it is being approached with sizable orders by many countries including US, Australia, Brazil, and several South Asian countries.
-To meet the rising wave of both domestic and export demand, Indian pharma plants will have to ramp up capacity and increase output from existing capacity.
-This, however, is not simple for these companies.
-There are many challenges endemic to this industry which makes this an uphill task.
+The outbreak and spread of the novel Coronavirus has led to a dramatic surge in global demand for pharmaceuticals.
+As India is one of the top global drug suppliers of generics, many countries - including the USA, Australia, Brazil, and several South Asian countries - have approached it with sizable orders.
+To meet the rising wave of both domestic and export demand, Indian pharma manufacturing units will have to ramp up and increase output from its current capacity.
+This, however, is not an easy task for these companies.
+There are many challenges endemic to the pharma manufacturing industry which makes this an uphill task.

 Supply to multiple and strict regulatory frameworks

-Manufacturing medicines is a serious business – even the quintessential paracetamol might cause deadly infections or complications if the dosages are not right or if there is presence of contamination.
-Therefore, there are regulatory bodies in every country like the Food & Drug Administration (FDA) in the USA and their often extensive and ever changing regulatory requirements that pharmaceutical companies have to comply with, to be able to sell in those respective countries.
+Manufacturing medicines is a serious business – even the ubiquitous paracetamol might cause deadly infections or complications if the dosages are not right or if there is presence of contamination.
+Therefore, there are regulatory bodies in every country, such as the Food & Drug Administration (FDA) in the USA, the European Medicines Agency (EMA) in the European Union (EU), and their often extensive and changing regulatory requirements that pharmaceutical companies have to comply with, to be able to sell in those respective countries.
 These requirements determine the quality standards and guidelines not only for the manufacturing process but also for procurement of materials transportation, storage, and distribution of medicines (drugs).